Iratta: Plot

 Pramod is a recovered alcoholic, who is now sober but is separated from his wife, Sreeja, and daughter.
-Unable to withstand his drunkard behaviour, Sreeja moved away from him to Mumbai with their newborn daughter.
+Unable to withstand his drunkard behaviour, Sreeja had left for Mumbai with their newborn daughter.
 Pramod recalls his and Vinod's childhood.
-The two brothers grew up in the same household with an abusive and absent father, who also was incidentally a police constable.
-One day, their parents have a violent fight, owing to their father's infidelity.
+The two brothers grew up in the same household with an abusive and absent father, who was a police constable.
+One day, their parents had a violent fight over their father's infidelity.
 This causes their parents' separation.
 Pramod stays with their mother, while Vinod is forcibly taken away by their father.
 This fuels Vinod's resentment towards Pramod and their mother, as he feels betrayed and left alone to face their father's abuse.
-One day, few people hack their father to death, after he tried to sleep with an underaged girl and molest her.
+One day, a few people hack their father to death, after he tried to sleep with an underaged girl and molest her.
 Years later, both the twins become police officers, but take different paths.
 Pramod starts as a sub-Inspector and eventually becomes a respected and honest Deputy Superintendent of Police (DYSP), while Vinod started as a constable and becomes a violent and street-smart Assistant Sub-Inspector (ASI).

 At present, DYSP Satheesh, who has close ties with Vinod, leads the investigation.
 He also doubts Pramod, as he is aware of the duo's past and hatred towards each other.
 This is further fueled by the statement of Vinod's lover, Malini, who recently came into his life and changed him for the better.
 Hence, Pramod is kept away from the investigation initially, but he requests to take over the case.
 He quickly proceeds with the investigation, and it turns out that all the three suspects have legitimate alibis.
 He then finds camera footage from a media personnel recording, in which he sees two children playing cricket with their dog in the nearby field.
 Upon contacting them, it is revealed that Vinod actually committed suicide by shooting 3 times on his chest and one of them witnessed it while picking up their cricket ball.